How Poco’s Self-Titled Second Album Pulled Them Apart

-The group released its debut, appropriately titled Pickin' Up the Pieces, in the spring of 1969.
+The group released its debut, appropriately titled Pickin' Up the Pieces, in that spring.
 The album leaned heavily on Furay's songwriting talents (he wrote all the tracks).
-Poco's self-titled follow-up, released about a year later in May 1970, would be a different affair – not so much in terms of musical perspective, but more in the realm of creative load-bearing.
+Poco's self-titled follow-up, released about a year later on May 6, 1970, would be a different affair – not so much in terms of musical perspective, but more in the realm of creative load-bearing.

 The commercial success of that last supergroup was a major problem for Furay.
 The Poco frontman had to watch his band's second album stall at No. 58 on the Billboard chart while his former Buffalo Springfield bandmates topped the charts with Deja Vu and scored multiple pop hits.

-Messina quit the band a few months after the release of Poco, and would later find success with Kenny Loggins in Loggins & Messina.
+Messina quit the band a few months after the release of Poco, and later found success with Kenny Loggins in Loggins & Messina.

 Poco's sound certainly endeared the band to future country fans.
-The group's second album is on display in a country-rock exhibit in the Country Music Hall of Fame in Nashville, along with the jacket Young wore for the back cover photo.
+The group's self-titled second album is on display in a country-rock exhibit in the Country Music Hall of Fame in Nashville, along with the jacket that Rusty Young wore for the back cover photo.